 Despite this progress, significant challenges remain.
 These include limited utilization of wild and landrace germplasm, underrepresentation of dual-stress studies (irrigated vs. drought), poor integration of physiological traits in breeding programs, and infrastructural deficits in phenotyping and data science capacity.
 Furthermore, the adoption and scalability of improved cultivars are hindered by weak seed systems, fragmented policy support, and limited farmer engagement.

-To overcome these barriers and ensure future-ready legume varieties, a multipronged strategy is needed:
+To overcome these barriers and ensure future-ready legume varieties, a multipronged strategy such as following is needed:

 Expand and diversify the germplasm base by tapping into underutilized and wild genetic resources.